a-yannarouse/ca274-week-09-word-wrangling/README.md

 You will submit your work by committing it to your project fork and pushing those changes back to GitLab.
 The main branch for this project is `main`.

-When you push changes back to GitLab, a [https://docs.gitlab.com/ee/ci/](GitLab CI pipeline) runs.
+When you push changes back to GitLab, a (GitLab CI pipeline)[https://docs.gitlab.com/ee/ci/] runs.
 This pipeline consists of five jobs, one to "test" each task.
 These five jobs must pass.

 You can see the pipeline outcome under `Build`/`Pipelines` on the left-hand side of the